clux/probes.hugo/content/post/2019-07-28-lxde-experiment.md

 Tiny file in `~/.config/lxsession/LXDE/desktop.conf` controls this.

 Articles [exist](https://www.addictivetips.com/ubuntu-linux-tips/lxde-themes/) online on how to install themes for it, but that's probably the gtk3 version.
 The few I tried didn't work.

+## Clear Improvements
+### Network Panel
+The network panel, even though it's still hooking through `nm-applet` AFAIKT, it has an extra animation that shows when your VPN connection completes.
+This is actually super useful.

 # Verdict
 The most awkward thing is the lack of a launcher bar so far.
 Performance is great.
 Keybindings are mostly workeable.
 If some better tiling-like commands can be set up maybe you can make do with `alacritty`.